momlife/Bloom/README.md

-# Momlife Bloomcoin ERC20 Token & ICO smart contracts
+# Mom.life Bloom ERC20 Token & ICO smart contracts

-This is repository with Ethereum smart contracts for MomLife Bloomcoin Token and ICO
+This is repository with Ethereum smart contracts for MomLife Bloomcoin Token (BLM) and ICO

 ## Getting Started